fcdimitr/brahma/README.md

 ROSALIND builds individual, dependable data platforms for biomedical researchers and fosters decentralized, dynamic networks of data resources and data scientists, in co-existence with centralized data archives and services.
+See [ROSALIND](https://github.com/fcdimitr/rosalind) open-source project for source code.

 Our mission is to empower researchers with dependable, self-governed data platforms that